NorwegianVeterinaryInstitute/BioinfTraining/DTU_Tools.md

 **Note: Conda environment "cge_addons" contains all the dependencies for DTU tools.
 So, dont need to activate any other conda environment.**

 ## Points to remember
-These tools can take FastQ reads as the input for their analysis.
-But they use [Velvet assembler](https://www.ebi.ac.uk/~zerbino/velvet/) to assemble a denova genome and do the downstream analysis using genome.
-Since Vetvet assembler is not as good as [SPAdes](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3342519/), **we suggest** that use [SPAdes]((https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3342519/)) or [Shovill](https://github.com/tseemann/shovill) pipeline first to assemble the genome and use the genome as input for these tools.

-The genomes are compared against the respective databases (f. ex.
+These tools can take both reads and assemblies as input, depending on the user.
+When assemblies are supplied, as exemplified below, the program will use a BLAST method to identify the genes in the databases.
+However, when supplying reads, a mapping method will be used.
+In the older versions of these tools, the reads were assembled before the analysis.
+This process has been exchanged with the mapping procedure instead.
+In each tool, the genomes are compared against the respective databases (f. ex.
 ResFinder compares the input genome to ResFinder_DB database)

 ## ResFinder
 [ResFinder](https://bitbucket.org/genomicepidemiology/resfinder/src/master/) identifies acquired antimicrobial resistance genes in total or partial sequenced isolates of bacteria.